Henry Clinton (British Army officer, born 1730): Peacetime service

 In 1769, Clinton's regiment was assigned to Gibraltar, and Clinton served as second in command to Edward Cornwallis.
 During this time, Newcastle asked him to see after one of his (Newcastle's) sons who was serving in the garrison.
 The young man, described by his father as having "sloth and laziness" and "despicable behavior", was virtually unmanageable, and Clinton convinced the duke to put him into a French academy.

 Clinton was promoted to major-general in 1772, and in the same year he obtained a seat in Parliament through Newcastle's influence.
 He remained a Member of Parliament until 1784, first for Boroughbridge and subsequently for Newark-on-Trent.
 In April 1774 he went on a military inspection tour of the Russian army in the Balkans.
 He inspected some of the battlefields of the Russo-Turkish War with his friend Henry Lloyd, a general in the Russian army, and had an audience with Joseph II in Vienna.
 He very nearly had the chance to watch an artillery bombardment, but it was called off by the onset of peace negotiations.
 Clinton was at one point introduced to the Turkish negotiators, of whom he wrote that "they stared a little, but were very civil."
 He returned to England in October 1774, and in February 1775 was ordered by King George to prepare for service in North America.

+In a 1775 correspondence, Clinton curiously described himself as "a shy bitch."